DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Well...
 I wouldn't say I cannot understand your feelings" _TL Note:_ this is a bit confusing まあ……その気持ちがないわけじゃないけど

 Why Sid's sword could be inside demons graveyard?
-While it certainly a mystery, without a doubt that _shining sword_ is definitely fits a description of Sid's legendary sword.
+While it was certainly a mystery, without a doubt that _shining sword_ is definitely fits a description of Sid's legendary sword.
 Though the only who believes in it is Kai himself.

-"Even if I to tell you about it, you'd only tease me about it"
+"Even if I to tell you about it, you'd only tease me about it."

 "I wouldn't do such thing though?" - said Jeanne with a smile on her face.

-"I'm serious"
+"I'm serious."

 "I really wouldn't make fun of your resolve.
-But, Kai, your cute sulky face is just asking for it"
+But, Kai, your cute sulky face is just asking for it."

-"Yeah, Ok"
+"Yeah, Ok."

 "How many years ago was that, I wonder.
 You suddenly told me: _I saw Sid's sword!_
 I think we were only around ten years old at that time.